 You will see a color transformation starting to occur.
 With your trusty hand thermometer stick that meat, aiming for a mid-point in the meat.

 At that point, you want to see it hit 140°F. If you’re not even close, close it up for another 30 minutes or so.

-When your smoked tuna hits that temperature mark, pull it out the smoker.
+When your fish hits that temperature mark, pull it out the smoker.
 You should see a flakiness to the meat, that's a perfect smoked tuna sign.

 Serving Your Smoked Tuna

-After your tuna is perfectly smoked and you pulled it out of the smoker, it is time to serve it.
+After your fish is perfectly smoked and you pulled it out of the smoker, it is time to serve it.

 Here it's my favorite combination and I think you are going to love this meat flavor combination too.